pypsa-meets-earth/pypsa-earth/doc/community/contributing.md

 For every code contribution, the [pre-commit](https://pre-commit.com/index.html) utility must be executed.
 That is a way to keep the code tidy and licensing consistent with minimal effort.
 We use [Black](https://github.com/psf/black) as code style and aim for [REUSE compliance](https://reuse.software/)).

-`pre-commit` is still a part of pypsa-earth environment.
+`pre-commit` is part of pypsa-earth environment.
 To use it, you can chose from two options:
     * To automatically activate `pre-commit` on every `git commit`: Run `pre-commit install`
     * To manually run it: `pre-commit run --all`